apache/nuttx-apps/examples/README.txt

   The following must also be defined in your apps/ configuration file:

-    CONFIGURED_APPS += examples/tiff
+    CONFIG_EXAMPLES_TIFF=y
-    CONFIGURED_APPS += graphics/tiff
+    CONFIG_GRAPHICS_TIFF=y

 examples/touchscreen
 ^^^^^^^^^^^^^^^^^^^^

   This configuration implements a simple touchscreen test at apps/examples/touchscreen.
 This test will create an empty X11 window and will print the touchscreen output as it is received from the simulated touchscreen driver.

     CONFIG_EXAMPLES_TOUCHSCREEN_BUILTIN - Build the touchscreen test as an NSH built-in function.
 Default: Built as a standalone problem CONFIG_EXAMPLES_TOUCHSCREEN_MINOR - The minor device number.
 Minor=N corresponds to touchscreen device /dev/inputN.
 Note this value must